-- Can you copy and modify data within an Excel spreadsheet?
+- Can you change font elements in an Excel spreadsheet?

-- Can you modify columns and row settings?
+- Can you freeze and unfreeze columns and rows in Excel?

-- Can you apply and clear cell formatting?
+- Can you check spelling and edit cell contents in Excel?

 - Can you create and modify a presentation?

-- Can you add sound to a presentation?
+- Can you add WordArt to a presentation?